LoganMD/backhoe/README.md

 # Backhoe

-Backhoe is a command-line tool used in conjunction with [OpenVNCScraper](https://github.com/JordanCodingGod/OpenVNCScraper).
+Backhoe is a command-line tool used in conjunction with [OpenVNCScraper](https://github.com/JordanCodingGod/OpenVNCScraper) and [VNCDozer](https://github.com/JrdBrd/VNCDozer).
 It takes the scraped IPs/passwords and loads them into [VNC Viewer](https://www.realvnc.com/connect/download/viewer).

 ## Installation